PunchThrough/bean-docs/src/getting-started/tech-specs.md

 ## System Architecture

-**It just works.** The Bean was designed to provide a magical experience where you don't have to know anything about Bluetooth to use it.
+**It just works.** Bean was designed to provide a magical experience where you don't have to know anything about Bluetooth to use it.
 However, if you're interested in digging deeper, here's a diagram detailing Bean's architecture:

 {{{img_rel this 'bean-block-diagram.png' 'Bean system architecture'}}}

 The advantages of this system design are:
 * **More pins for the user:** The accelerometer and RGB LED don't take up any pins or peripherals of the ATmega.
-* **Impossible to brick:** Since the CC2540 handles the BLE stack instead of the ATmega, you can't get the Bean into a state where it's impossible to reprogram.
+* **Impossible to brick:** Since the CC2540 handles the BLE stack instead of the ATmega, you can't get Bean into a state where it's impossible to reprogram.
 * **Bean works without an Arduino sketch:** You can access peripherals connected to the CC2540 independently of any Arduino code.
 For example, an iOS app can access the accelerometer directly without requiring the user to program a sketch that reads the accelerometer.

 ## Bean and Bean+